JuliaDatabases/Redis.jl/README.md

 get(conn, "foo") # Returns "bar"
 ```

 For any Redis command `x`, the Julia function to call that command is `x`.
+Redis commands with spaces in them have their spaces replaced with underscores (`_`).
 For those already familiar with available Redis commands, this convention should make the API relatively straightforward to understand.
 There are two exceptions to this convention due to conflicts with Julia:

 * The _type_ key command is `keytype`
 * The _eval_ scripting command is `evalscript`